Quoorex/minecraft-server-eu-bot/README.md

 # Minecraft-Server.eu Voting Bot

-A voting bot for Minecraft-Server.eu.
+A voting bot for All sorts of minecraft server listing sites.
 Supports proxies and multiple servers and usernames to vote for.

+Forked from Quoorex who made this bot specifically for minecraft-server.eu

 ## Requirements